 The Physics Department has additional policies with their exam.
 If you are taking a Physics 101, 102, 140, 211, 212, 213 or 214 exams, it must be taken on the same day as the rest of the class.
 No exceptions!
 If you cannot fit it in our hours of operations, please contact the TAC at email@example.com as soon as possible to go over options.

 Physic Quizzes can be taken on different days but this is discouraged by the Physics Department.

 You must provide your LOA to Sandra Johnson in room 233 Loomis Lab and your instructor.
 If Sandra Johnson does not receive your LOA, the TAC will not be able to obtain your exam or quiz.

 If you do not schedule your exam at least one week in advance you will have to work with the Physics Department to take your exams with the rest of the class.

 If the TAC changes your accommodations you selected when scheduling your exam, you may have selected an accommodation that you do not qualify for.
 If you feel that it is incorrect, please contact the TAC by email at firstname.lastname@example.org or contact us in person.

 If the time is changed, this means your instructor is only allowing you to take an exam at a certain time.
-If you are unable to make it at that time, please contact the TAC as soon as you can.
+If you are unable to make it at that time, please contact the TAC and your instructor as soon as possible.

 You must meet with your Case Manager to make changes or adjustments to your exam accommodations and your LOA.